-What is resorcinol?
+What is Resinol?

 Resinol (for the skin) is used to treat pain and itching caused by minor cuts and scrapes, burns, insect bites, poison ivy, sunburn, or other skin irritations.
-This medicine is also used to treat acne, eczema, psoriasis, seborrhea, corns, calluses, warts, and other skin disorders.
+This medicine topical is also used to treat acne, eczema, psoriasis, seborrhea, corns, calluses, warts, and other skin disorders.

-Resorcinol may also be used for purposes not listed in this medication guide.
+Resinol may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.